placemakingsummit.com.au placemakingsummit.com.au

 • Gender Sensitive Urban Design

-Dr. Simona Castricum, Architecture & Music, Naarm - Melbourne
+Dr. Simona Castricum, D4TGD—Design for Trans and Gender Diverse, Naarm - Melbourne

 Jessica Christiansen-Franks, CEO and Founding Director, Neighbourlytics